Macroscopic quantum tunneling: from quantum vortices to black holes and Universe: Black holes with two horizons

 It is important that the Hawking temperature $\tilde T_{\rm H}$ remains constant, when the black hole approaches the extremal limit.
 That is why contrary to the proposal in Ref. \cite{Hod2021}, the radiation quanta emitted by the near-extremal RN black hole cannot transform it into the naked singularity, and thus the Penrose cosmic censorship conjecture is not violated.\cite{Penrose1969}

 Anyway, it would be interesting to consider the limit of extremal black hole.
-When $r_+ - r_- \rightarrow 0$, one should take into account the nozero imaginary part in the spectrum of radiating particles.
-This leads to the finite range of the charge $Q$ near the extremal limit, in which the black hole entropy changes from $4\pi M^2$ to zero.
+In the extremal limit $r_+ - r_- \rightarrow 0$, the black hole entropy may finally drop from $4\pi M^2$ to zero.
+The possible change of the regime in the extreme limit was considered in Ref.\cite{Volovik2003b}.